DrBrad/Bencode/README.md

 This is an implementation of Bencode for Java.
 Bencode is used for DHTs, Torrents, and Google DataServers.
 Its a lightweight fast data serialization.
 [Wikipedia](https://en.wikipedia.org/wiki/Bencode)

+I have also made an implementation of Bencode with [JavaScript](https://github.com/DrBrad/Bencode)

 Benchmarks
 -----
 Here are some examples of this library compared to other major data serialization methods.